microsoft/onnxruntime/BUILD.md

    * The path to TensorRT installation must be provided via the `--tensorrt_home` parameter.

 #### Build Instructions
+Note that TensorRT is built as a [shared provider library](#Execution-Provider-Shared-Libraries)

 ##### Windows
 ```
 .\build.bat --cudnn_home <path to cuDNN home> --cuda_home <path to CUDA home> --use_tensorrt --tensorrt_home <path to TensorRT home>